2012 Armenian–Azerbaijani border clashes: Reaction

 At the start of the incidents, U.S. Secretary of State Hillary Clinton was in Armenia as part of a visit to the three southern Caucasus states.
 Both sides accused each other of a military diversion timed to coincide with her visit to the Caucasus.
 In Armenia, on June 4 and after hearing of the June 4 deaths, Clinton stated at a press conference that "I am very concerned about the danger of escalation of tensions and the senseless deaths of young soldiers and innocent civilians.
 The use of force will not resolve the Nagorno-Karabakh conflict and therefore force must not be used."
 She said that she had told President Serzh Sarkisian she would make those points in Baku when there.
 At the same press conference, Armenia's Foreign Minister Edward Nalbandian stated "Azerbaijan is not satisfied by the fact that every day there are violations by Azerbaijanis on the line of contact of Azerbaijan and Nagorno-Karabakh.
 They are trying to transfer the tension, to escalate the situation onto the border between Armenia and Azerbaijan which greatly undermines the negotiation process, as well as threatens the regional stability.
 The responsibility for all possible consequences of such activities lies on the Azeri side."

 On June 6, after talks with Azerbaijani President Ilham Aliyev in Baku, Clinton said that "the cycle of violence and retaliation must end."

-On June 8, Deputy Prime Minister of Azerbaijan Ali Hasanov said that Azerbaijan's forces "were ready to clear Nagorno-Karabakh of its Armenian occupiers."

 The U.S., Russian and French diplomats co-chairing the OSCE Minsk Group commented saying;